The Developer's Guide to The DevSecOps Toolchain

 Using code to manage your infrastructure ensures that your environments are consistent and that changes are predictable and controlled.
 Infrastructure code can serve as documentation for your environment, making it easier for new team members to understand how things are set up.
 Multiple people can seamlessly work on the same infrastructure codebase using version control and other tools.

 Some examples of IaC tools include Terraform, CloudFormation, and Ansible.
-Some open-source tools can also help you scan your infrastructure code for issues, such as Checkov and KICS.
+Some open-source tools can also help you scan your infrastructure code for issues, such as Checkov and KICS

 Observability and monitoring

-If you're looking to improve the security and stability of your software, adopting a DevSecOps toolchain is a great place to start.
+If you're looking to improve the security and stability of your software, adopting DevSecOps tools is a great place to start.
 But how do you begin?
-We'll break down some essential steps.
+And how do you ensure that these tools are actually embraced by your developers in their day-to-day routines?

 Accessing your current processes

-Before improving your security processes, you must understand where you stand.
-Assess and audit your current processes to identify weaknesses and areas for improvement.
 This assessment will give you a baseline from which to work and allow you to prioritize your efforts.
 Some things to consider when accessing your current processes include the following:

-- How are security concerns addressed in your current strategy?
+• How are security concerns addressed in your current strategy?

-- Are there any bottlenecks or inefficiencies in your current plan?
+• Are there any bottlenecks or inefficiencies in your current plan?

-- Are there any security tools or practices that you're currently not using but might be beneficial?
+• Are there any security tools or practices that you're currently not using but might be beneficial?

 By answering these questions, you'll better understand your current security posture and be better equipped to make improvements.